ibm-cloud-docs/virtual-servers/vsi_provision_reserved.md

 ## Next steps

-After you've provisioned your reserved virtual server capacity and instances, you can start managing them.
-For more information, see [Managing virtual servers](/docs/vsi?topic=virtual-servers-managing-virtual-servers).
-If you have questions about reserved capacity and instances, see [FAQs: Reserved capacity and instances](/docs/vsi?topic=virtual-servers-faqs-reserved-capacity-and-instances).
+After your virtual server is provisioned and available to use, you can configure your virtual servers by using the
+{{site.data.keyword.slportal_full}} or {{site.data.keyword.slapi_full}}.
+For more information, see [Configuring virtual servers](/docs/vsi?topic=virtual-servers-configuring-virtual-servers#configuring-virtual-servers).

+If you have questions about reserved capacity and instances, see [FAQs: Reserved capacity and instances](/docs/vsi?topic=virtual-servers-faqs-reserved-capacity-and-instances#faqs-reserved-capacity-and-instances).